Diffusion-approximation for a kinetic equation with perturbed velocity redistribution process: Infinitesimal generator

-We emphasize the property \eqref{continuousflow} in Theorem~\ref{th:CYLB} because it is used in the proof of the following Markov property.
-We will not give the details of the proof however; we refer to Theorem~4.3 in \cite{DebusscheVovelle17} instead.
+We emphasized the fact that the map \eqref{SpacesSolve} is continuous in the statement of Theorem~\ref{th:CYLB}, because this property is used in the proof of the Markov property for $(f_t,\mathtt{m}(t;m))_{t\geq 0}$.
+We will not give the details of the proof however; we refer to Theorem~4.5 in \cite{DebusscheVovelle20} instead.

-\begin{theorem}[Markov property] Let $(\bar{m}_t)$ be an admissible pilot process in the sense of Definition~\ref{def:admbarm}.
+\begin{theorem}[Markov property] Let $(\bar{\mathtt{m}}_t)$ be an admissible pilot process in the sense of Definition~\ref{def:admbarm}.
 Let $\mathcal{X}$ denote the state space